NotDarkn/ultradocs/docs/speedrun-tech.md

       Fire a rocket then whiplash it, fast explosion boost that can be done midair.
     </td>
     <td width="100px">
-      1. shoot out rocket <br />
+      1. Shoot a rocket <br />
-      2. whiplash rocket
+      2. Whiplash the rocket <br />
+      3. Freeze the rocket
     </td>
     <td width="200px">
         <video width="300" height="auto" loop controls muted>